What is Clingy?

 - Separation anxiety

-While a clingy dog may only be suffering from a behavioral problem, clinginess may be an indicator of a more serious underlying condition.
+While a clingy dog may be suffering from a behavioral problem, clinginess may also be an indicator of an equally serious underlying condition.
 A clingy dog should be evaluated by a veterinarian for any underlying medical causes.

 Why Clingy Occurs in Dogs